Skip to content

 Alexithymia

-Etymology: From Greek: a- (without) + lexis (words) + thymos (emotion) = "without words for emotions"
+Etymology: From Greek: a- (without) + lexis (words) + thymos (emotion) — "without words for emotions."

-Coined by: Peter Sifneos (1973)
+Coined by: Peter Sifneos (1973).
+See Sifneos for the original work.

 Wikipedia: Alexithymia

-Quote: "Alexithymia is a personality trait characterized by the subclinical inability to identify and describe emotions experienced by one's self." — Taylor, Bagby, & Parker (1997)
+"Alexithymia is a personality trait characterized by the subclinical inability to identify and describe emotions experienced by one's self." — Taylor, Bagby, & Parker (1997)

 Affect